film42/pgreba/README.md

 The endpoint will return a 200 when the postgres server is a replica.
 Otherwise, 503.

-### Future Work
+You can optionally pass a `max_allowable_byte_lag` query param to the `/replica` endpoint.
+This will connect to the upstream database to measure true byte-lag from the primary.
+This is currently limited to 1 hop.

-1. PgReba should also be able to measure byte-lag from the primary server (not only the server ahead of it in the replication chain).
+---

 License MIT